-11.3.
+11.2.
 2021-2026 IDP GOALS

-Key Performance Area IDP GOALS Institutional Transformation and Organizational Development Staff Placement (as per job evaluation) and filling of vacant positions (prioritising operational posts) organizational Development Decentralization of municipal offices/services by establishment of Magatle Thusong Service Centre and Mathabatha/Mafefe Cost Centre (for services provision and maintenance of municipal roads and infrastructure/ facilities) Capacity building, Bursaries and Training for Officials and Councillors Insourcing (and minimization of use of consultants) Promotion of culture of Batho Pele and Professionalism Employee wellness PMS (targets/ time frames) Consequence Management Basic Services and Infrastructure Spatial integration trajectory Development Reduction of service delivery backlogs Expansion of weekly refuse removal services by additional 30% to 52%, and Recycling at source (prioritising rural waste) Decentralization of municipal offices/services by establishment of Magatle Thusong Service Centre and Mathabatha/Mafefe Cost Centre (for services provision and maintenance of municipal roads and infrastructure/ facilities) Tarring of 25 kilometres of roads of access roads (for spatial integration and economic impact) Operation, management and maintenance of existing infrastructure Local Economic Development Investment attraction (and retention) for farming, tourism, property development, ICT and agro- processing/ manufacturing activities.
-Regularization of informal sector Creation of 1500 direct jobs through municipal programmes and Job creation by private sector Good Governance and Public Participation Promotion and mainstreaming of special programmes (starting with achievement of internal employment equity targets) Ward committees support and capacity building
+IDP GOALS Staff Placement (as per job evaluation) and filling of vacant positions (prioritising operational posts) Decentralization of municipal offices/services by establishment of Magatle Thusong Service Centre and Mathabatha/Mafefe Cost Centre (for services provision and maintenance of municipal roads and infrastructure/ facilities) Capacity building, Bursaries and Training for Officials and Councillors Insourcing (and minimization of use of consultants) Promotion of culture of Batho Pele and Professionalism Employee wellness PMS (targets/ time frames) Consequence Management Spatial integration trajectory Reduction of service delivery backlogs Expansion of weekly refuse removal services by additional 30% to 52%, and Recycling at source (prioritising rural waste) Decentralization of municipal offices/services by establishment of Magatle Thusong Service Centre and Mathabatha/Mafefe Cost Centre (for services provision and maintenance of municipal roads and infrastructure/ facilities) Tarring of 25 kilometres of roads of access roads (for spatial integration and economic impact) Operation, management and maintenance of existing infrastructure Investment attraction (and retention) for farming, tourism, property development, ICT and agro-processing/ manufacturing activities.
+Regularization of informal sector Creation of 1500 direct jobs through municipal programmes and Job creation by private sector Promotion and mainstreaming of special programmes (starting with achievement of internal employment equity targets) Ward committees support and capacity building